whiterose456/whiterose456/README.md

 ---

-## Things I'm exploring or forking
+## Things I'm exploring or forking project

 | Area | What I'm studying |
 |------|-------------------|